-Nineteen MS have "opted out" of GE crops cultivation since 2015.
+• Nineteen MS have "opted out" of GE crops cultivation since 2015.

 Since 2015, nineteen EU countries have "opted out" of GE crops cultivation for all or part of their territories under Directive (EU) 2015/412.
 This regulation, also called the "opt-out" Directive, allows any MS to "opt out" of cultivating an approved GE crop for socio-economic as opposed to scientific reasons.
 The rationale behind introducing that law was to prevent MS from invoking the safeguard clause by using "spurious science."
 The cultivation opt-out did not lead to a change on farms as none of the countries that opted out in 2015 cultivated GE crops when the regulation was implemented, nor resulted in a change in MS votes on cultivation files during the authorization process.
-For more information on this Directive, please see EU-28 Biotechnology Annual Report 2017.